Ivor Grattan-Guinness: Life

 Grattan-Guinness was born in Bakewell, England; his father was a mathematics teacher and educational administrator.
 He gained his bachelor degree as a Mathematics Scholar at Wadham College, Oxford, and an MSc (Econ) in Mathematical Logic and the Philosophy of Science at the London School of Economics in 1966.
 He gained both the doctorate (PhD) in 1969, and higher doctorate (D.Sc.) in 1978, in the History of Science at the University of London.
 He was Emeritus Professor of the History of Mathematics and Logic at Middlesex University, and a Visiting Research Associate at the London School of Economics.

 He was awarded the Kenneth O. May Medal for services to the History of Mathematics by the International Commission on the History of Mathematics (ICHM) on 31 July 2009, at Budapest, on the occasion of the 23rd International Congress for the History of Science.
 In 2010, he was elected an Honorary Member of the Bertrand Russell Society.

 Grattan-Guinness spent much of his career at Middlesex University.
 He was a fellow at the Institute for Advanced Study in Princeton, New Jersey, United States, and a member of the International Academy of the History of Science.

 From 1974 to 1981, Grattan-Guinness was editor of the history of science journal Annals of Science.
 In 1979 he founded the journal History and Philosophy of Logic, and edited it until 1992.
 He was an associate editor of Historia Mathematica for twenty years from its inception in 1974, and again from 1996.

 He also acted as advisory editor to the editions of the writings of C.S.
 Peirce and Bertrand Russell, and to several other journals and book series.
 He was a member of the Executive Committee of the International Commission on the History of Mathematics from 1977 to 1993.

 Grattan-Guinness gave over 570 invited lectures to organisations and societies, or to conferences and congresses, in over 20 countries around the world.
 These lectures include tours undertaken in Australia, New Zealand, Italy, South Africa and Portugal.

 From 1986 to 1988, Grattan-Guinness was the President of the British Society for the History of Mathematics, and for 1992 the Vice-President.
 In 1991, he was elected an effective member of the Académie Internationale d'Histoire des Sciences.
 He was the Associate Editor for mathematicians and statisticians for the Oxford Dictionary of National Biography (2004).

 Grattan-Guinness took an interest in the phenomenon of coincidence and has written on it for the Society for Psychical Research.
 He claimed to have a recurrent affinity with one particular number, namely the square of 15 (225), even recounting one occasion when a car was in front of him with the number plate IGG225, i.e. his very initials and that number.
 He died of heart failure on 12 December 2014, aged 73, survived by his wife Enid Grattan-Guinness.

+The personal papers of Grattan-Guinness are preserved at the Archives of American Mathematics.
+His offprint collection is held by the American Institute of Mathematics.